ParthShethji/AWS/readme.md

 ### Containerisation
 .A container is a standardized unit that packages up your code and all of its dependencies.
 This package is designed to run reliably on any platform, because the container creates its own independent environment.
 This makes it easy to carry workloads from one place to another, such as from development to production or from on-premises to the cloud.
+Helsp when using micro service or serivce oriented architecture, Also helps in scaling up and down

 ### DOCKER